jaybayron9/Sukio-Sg-Member/README.md

         <img src="docs/drawer.jpeg" alt="OTP Screenshot" width="200">
     </div>

 6. **Check-In/Check-Out**: Upon attending an event, use our QR code scanning feature to check in.
 Scan the event's unique QR code upon arrival and scan again when leaving to check out.

 ## How to use the Check-In/Check-Out

-## How to use the Check-In/Check-Out